-- There's also the independent!Harry and/or "Harry is falsely sentenced to Azkaban" Fandom Specific Plots which frequently involve Harry rejecting manipulative headmasters and his once friends for new friends (frequently OCs, Slytherins, and/or Crossover characters), learns awesome and questionable new skills, and gets gothic clothing and tattoos.
+- Two common Fandom Specific Plots for the Harry Potter series are independent!Harry and "Harry is falsely sentenced to Azkaban".
+These sort of stories frequently involve Harry rejecting manipulative headmasters and his once friends for new friends (frequently OCs, Slytherins, and/or Crossover characters), learns awesome and questionable new skills, and gets gothic clothing and tattoos.

 - A very dark variant in Falling Down.
 The lead is fired, divorced, and stuck in traffic.
 Already mentally unstable and prone to violent outbursts, he decides his mission is to spend the day with his daughter on her birthday, no matter what.
 Turns out, he always had a dark side...and was fired a WHILE back, only to keep commuting.
 And had a restraining order against him...